saadalkandari/madlibs/README.md

 ## Fork & Clone

-1. Fork [this repository](https://github.com/JoinCODED/madlibs), which means to make a copy of the repository under your account.
+1. Fork [this repository](https://github.com/JoinCODED/madlibs), which means making a copy of the repository under your account.
 You can do this by clicking the button on the top-right corner of the page that says "Fork".
 The button looks like this:
     ![Fork Button](https://imgur.com/KmH4Fp4.jpg)
 2. Activate the GitHub Actions by going to the Actions tab and clicking the big green button.
     ![GitHub Action](https://i.gyazo.com/4ad622c46ce2fdb8ffe4dad63e206d47.gif)